Oklahoma Layoffs — May 2021

 | ABM Industry Groups | Cleveland | 56 |

-The single largest action involved Sodexo at its Langston facility, reporting 108 affected workers.
+The biggest impact was at Sodexo at its Langston facility, reporting 108 affected workers.
 ABM Industries followed with 56 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Oklahoma, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Oklahoma, with filings falling below both recent and year-ago levels.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oklahoma.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oklahoma WARN notices, browse layoffs by state, or download the full dataset.